meihanduo/GovHack-2017/README.md

-# GovHack-2017 - The BEST (Best Estimate of Sydney Traffic) Team
+# GovHack 2017 - The BEST (Best Estimate of Sydney Traffic) Team

 **BEST (Best Estimate of Sydney Traffic) is a visualisation tool that shows the changes in the speed of traffic through a given road intersection in Sydney, as the volume of traffic through that intersection varies.
 Users can then see how this effect will change over the course of Sydney morning rush hour (7am-10am).**